yogeshjoshiji/Compass_LLM_Agentic_Tool/README.md

 Without a scalable solution, these inefficiencies will continue to delay product delivery, inflate operational costs, and increase our exposure to compliance and audit risk.

 **Regulatory Constraints**:
-- FFIEC-compliant audit trails for all AI-generated outputs
 - Strict PII controls (SSN, account numbers)
 ---